What is the course about?

 This course is designed to support advanced and professional fiction writers who are working on long or short form fiction projects with a view to publication.
 The course offers an opportunity to share and receive constructive critical feedback, network with other writers, and discuss elements of advanced fictional craft.

 The course is suitable only for fiction writers who have advanced workshop experience (e.g. Masters level) and/or a history of publication.
-Writers are invited to submit one document containing details of their writing background and workshop experience and a one-page sample of prose to email@example.com by Sunday 15 December 2019.
-Please include the course code (HW221) in the subject line.
+Writers are invited to submit one document containing details of their writing background and workshop experience and a one-page sample of prose to email@example.com by the deadline of Sunday 29th March 2020.
+Please include the course code (HW222) in the subject line.
 Writers will not be authorised for enrolment except by way of this process.
+Writers who have completed HW220 or HW221 will need to re-apply for HW222.

 Please note: City Lit operates a waitlist for this selective course.
 If your application is waitlisted, you will be contacted in the event a space becomes available.